Joplin was found dead in room 105 of the Landmark Hotel in Los Angeles after a heroin overdose. The hotel was later renamed The Highland Gardens.

 .
 They were reportedly quite happy together; they would typically lie together in their apartment and crank up the radio whenever either a Country Joe or a Big Brother (Janis' band) song would come on.
 Janis joked that for a while their bands merged into "Country Brother and the Holding Fish."
 They broke up very amicably, parting more for their careers than anything else.

-Probably one of the greatest tragedies that shaped Janis' worldview and hence life was her having been born and raised in Texas.
+Probably one of the greatest tragedies that shaped Janis' worldview and hence life was her having been born and raised in the small oil town of Port Arthur, Texas.
 Many times she would refer to the relentless bullying she'd been a victim of in that most conservative of US states.
 She spent most of her adult life seeking the approval and acceptance she'd never found in school.
 In 1969, just after a September concert at the Hollywood Bowl, she played for a packed audience in Austin, Texas, in October.
 Of the audience described in the papers as "frantically enthusiastic," she remarked afterwards "I used to go to school here and they never treated me like this!"

 Janice's father Seth Joplin was an engineer at a Texas plant in Port Arthur.
 Both he and Dorothy East, his wife and Janice's mother, wanted their daughter to become a schoolteacher.